canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 and our users.

 ..
 NOTE::
-   Severity information is only available in Ubuntu CVE Records.
-That is because any USN or LSN relates to one or more CVEs and OSV, currently, does not have a standardized way to map out of the list of severities which CVE it relates to.
-Therefore we recommend always looking USNs and/or LSNs with the corresponding Ubuntu CVE records.
+   Severity information is only available for Ubuntu CVE Records.
+That is because any USN or LSN can relate to one or more CVEs and OSV, currently, does not have a standardized way to map out of the list of severities to their respective CVEs.
+Therefore we recommend always evaluating USNs and/or LSNs in conjunction with the corresponding Ubuntu CVE records.

 Ubuntu priority
 ^^^^^^^^^^^^^^^